yllan/TypeLikePerfume/README.md

 ## Data

 - The sentences are fetched and parsed from [Perfume LOCKS](http://www.tfm.co.jp/lock/perfume/) web page.
-- The key icon are captured in Magic of Love [PV](https://www.youtube.com/watch?v=NhI2mp-WIck).
+- The key icons are captured in Magic of Love [PV](https://www.youtube.com/watch?v=NhI2mp-WIck).

 I do not own the copyrights of these data.